peterhinch/micropython-touch/README.md

 ```python
 >>> import gui.demos.simple
 ```
-If this runs the hardware is correctly configured and other demos should run.
+If this runs and the buttons respond to touch the hardware is correctly configured.
+Other demos should run.

 ### Installing a display driver